cyralinc/terraform-provider-cyral/README.md

 ## Prerequisites

-Our existing provider was created to support Terraform v0.12.
-Therefore, this version of Terraform must be installed in your environment.
-In the future, we plan to add support for newer versions as well.
+Our existing provider supports Terraform `v0.12`, `v0.13` and `v0.14`.
+There are special actions to be taken in order to use this provider with Terraform `v0.12` as described in the `Deployment` section.

 ## Build Instructions